-Endanger public health & safety by increasing allergies & by having toxic properties harming humans, pets, livestock, & wildlife.
+Endanger public health and safety by increasing allergies or by having toxic properties harming humans, pets, livestock, and wildlife.

-Outcompete native vegetation & destroy natural habitats.
+Outcompete native vegetation and destroy natural habitats.

-Reduce agriculture forage yields & hay quality.
+Reduce agriculture forage yields and hay quality.

-Increase wildfire hazards & interfere with regeneration of forests.
+Increase wildfire hazards and interfere with the regeneration of forests.

-Decrease land values & impact recreation areas.
+Decrease land values and impact recreation areas.

-Accelerate soil erosion & cause stream sedimentation with negative impacts to water quality.
+Accelerate soil erosion and cause stream sedimentation with negative impacts on water quality.

-Noxious weeds are invasive plants referred to in the Provincial Weed Control Act.
+Noxious weeds are invasive plants referred to in the provincial Weed Control Act 2024.
 Noxious weeds are also referred to in local government bylaws.
-Legislation requires that all occupiers of lands manage infestations of noxious weeds, as they negatively affect our economic, environmental and social values.
-The provincial noxious weeds list can be found in Appendix 6.
+Legislation requires that all occupiers of lands manage infestations of noxious weeds, as they negatively affect our economic, environmental, and social values.
+The list of provincial noxious weeds is found in Appendix 6.

-All invasive plants that are currently a concern for the PRRD are listed in the four categories outlined in the Plant Species Invasiveness within the PRRD section starting on page 18.
-The lists also contain native plants that may plague the agriculture sector.
-These plants are prioritized to assist land managers working within the PRRD to focus on invasive plants of concern within the region.
-To ensure proper identification and management strategies are used by those who discover them, detailed information about each plant can be found in the PRRD Invasive Plant List and Descriptions document located on the PRRD website.
+All invasive plants currently a concern for the PRRD are listed in the four categories outlined in the Plant Species Invasiveness on page 16 of this plan.
+The lists also contain native plants that trouble the agriculture sector.
+These plants are prioritized to assist land managers working within the PRRD, focusing on invasive plants of concern within the region.
+Detailed information for identification and management strategies for each plant can be found in the PRRD Invasive Plant List and Descriptions document on the PRRD website.